-During most of the End of Life care we provide, Daughterly Care’s highly experienced Caregivers and Private Nurses provide the core of the nursing care full time with our Live In Caregiver or 24 Hour Care staff and our Registered Nurses stepping back to give privacy when family are present.
+During most of the End of Life care we provide, Daughterly Care’s highly experienced Live in Carers and Registered Nurses provide the core of the nursing care full time.
+Our Live In Caregiver or 24 Hour Caregivers and our Registered Nurses step back to give privacy when family are present.

 Alternatively family is providing the core of care and our Caregivers or Private Nurses are bought in at specific times, such as overnight, to give family a proper deep sleep so they can carry on caring the next day.

-When the free Community Palliative Care Registered Nurses are not available our Private Registered Nurses are engaged to administer Schedule 8 medications such as morphine as well as provide care.
+When the free Community Palliative Care Registered Nurses are not available our Private Registered Nurses are engaged to administer medication that controls pain and eases anxiety, as well as provide care.

 When the decision is made to have End of Life care at home, we can provide advice on what is needed to professionally and comfortably care for your Loved One or yourself.